alexander-jackson/fisherman/README.md

 ## Usage

-Currently, `fisherman` expects messages to reach it on port `5000`.
+By default, `fisherman` expects messages to reach it on port `5000`, although this can be changed in the configuration file.
 The location of repositories is defined by the `repo_root` field in the configuration file.
 Repositories are also assumed to use SSH, and the private key at `ssh_private_key` will be used for authentication.

 ### Configuration